Blog

 Sending an Idaho Miller Act Notice: How to Recover Payment in Public Projects

-Filing a mechanics lien is the best remedy against non-payment in construction.
+Filing a mechanics lien is the best remedy against non-payment in private construction.
 However, mechanics liens only work in private projects.
-If you are a construction participant in a publicly funded project, you can make a bond claim to recover your payment.
+If you are a construction participant in a publicly funded project, you must make a payment bond claim to recover your money.

-Bond claims for public projects are governed by the US Miller Act.
-In Idaho, certain construction participants who provide services to a public project may serve a Miller Act Notice so they can claim their unpaid payment through a bond claim.
+Bond claims for Idaho public projects are governed by the Idaho Little Miller Act, not the federal Miller Act.
+In Idaho, subcontractors and suppliers who provide labor or materials to a public project may serve a notice so they can claim their unpaid payment through the bond posted by the general contractor.

-The Miller Act Notice is a document that you serve on the general contractor of a public project to recover your payment via the payment bond.
-This notice is the bond claim itself.
+The Little Miller Act Notice is a document that you serve on the general contractor of a public project to recover your payment via the payment bond.
+This notice is your bond claim.
 When you serve this notice, you are letting the general contractor know that you are looking to receive your payment through the payment bond that they secured from a surety.

-In Idaho, the payment bonds furnished by the general contractor must be at least 85% of the contract price.
-Note that you may also serve the Miller Act Notice on the surety and the public entity.
+In Idaho, the payment bond furnished by the general contractor must be at least 85% of the contract price (Idaho Code § 54-1926).
+You may also serve the notice on the surety and the public entity, though the statute only requires service on the general contractor.

-Who can serve a Miller Act Notice in Idaho?
+Who Can Serve a Little Miller Act Notice in Idaho?

-General contractors may not serve a Miller Act Notice on themselves.
-If they have unsettled payments, they can leverage their contract with the public entity and build a legal case from there.
+General contractors may not serve a notice on themselves.
+If they have unsettled payments, they can enforce their contract directly with the public entity.

-When do you serve a Miller Act Notice in Idaho?
+When Do You Serve a Little Miller Act Notice in Idaho?

-Be sure to serve the Miller Act Notice no later than 90 days after your last day of work.
+Be sure to serve the notice no later than 90 days after your last day of work or furnishing materials (Idaho Code § 54-1927).
+Missing this deadline forfeits your bond claim rights.

-How to serve a Miller Act Notice in Idaho
+How to Serve a Little Miller Act Notice in Idaho

 Before you start working on a public project, serve a Request for Information on the general contractor to ask them for details about the surety.
-You want to request the following information:
+You want to request the following:

 • The name of the surety